dsa-2/docs/protocol/Connection-Life_Cycle.md

 * When a connection is closed, client should reconnect back to server
   * client should wait at least 1 second before reconnecting
   * if the connection keeps failing, client should increase the waiting time, up to 60 seconds
-* When a connection is closed, server should keep the current connection session for at least 5 minutes before completely destroy it
+* When a connection is closed, server should keep the current connection session for at least 5 minutes before completely destroying it
-  * if client reconnect before the session is destroyed, they exchange the last ack id, and open streams on both side should re-send proper update so they can keep track the last states of the streams
+  * if client reconnects before the session is destroyed, they exchange the last ack id, and open streams on both sides.
+Both sides should re-send proper update so they can keep track the last states of the streams
-  * if client reconnect after the session is destroyed, it should clear all cached values in streams, and both side should re-send subscribe and list requests. other requests will be closed with error message
+  * if client reconnects after the session is destroyed, it should clear all cached values in streams, and both sides should re-send subscribe and list requests. other requests will be closed with error message